MicrosoftDocs/memdocs/sccm/protect/deploy-use/bitlocker/setup-bitlocker-admin.md

 Monitor and troubleshoot using the following logs:

-- Windows Event logs under **Microsoft-Windows-MBAM-Server**.
-For more information, see [Server event logs](/configmgr/protect/technical/bitlocker/server-event-logs).
+- Windows Event logs under **Microsoft-Windows-MBAM-Web**.
+For more information, see [About BitLocker event logs](/configmgr/protect/technical/bitlocker/about-event-logs) and [Server event logs](/configmgr/protect/technical/bitlocker/server-event-logs).

 - Trace logs for each component are in the following default locations: